Historic Rehabilitation in the Woodland Heights Neighborhood

 Grefe Grocery

-Harlan and Bill’s Imperial Styles Barbershop
+Harlan and Bill’s Imperial Hair Styles Barbershop

 The building was eventually sold to Harlan H. Thomas and William H. Thomas who remodeled the building into a barbershop.
 Harlan Thomas had been cutting hair since his early 20s (his mom was also a stylist).
 He graduated near the top of his state barber certification course and became known as a premier barber, traveling throughout Iowa and further to cut Black hair in a time when it was a generally segregated profession.